FREEDOM BAPTIST CHURCH

 the historical "McGannon branch" in view of and beneath the most beautiful trees not found naturally in the well advertised states of

 The church building is in a good state of repair and well painted.
 It looked its best and seemed to invite all

 even if it could only shelter a small number of those present.

 Mr. Henry Schnadinger and Mr. John Bland opened up their adjoining fields that parking space could be made for the

 machines of those present.
 The highway in all directions was filled with automobiles.
 There were about four hundred registered six or

 seven were on the grounds and many were parked in their cars.
 The total estimate of the number present was probably nearly one thousand.

 Among those present who were called on to speak were Mr. Geo.
-Christ, whose father, Samuel Crost. amd many of his
+Crist, whose father, Samuel Crist. amd many of his

 relatives were early connected with the church.

 Judge John R. Carney, whose grandfather, Henry Carney had been trustee and clerk of the church for a number of years.